jsutillib/globals/README.md

 > Library [`jsutilslib/common`](https://github.com/jsutilslib/common) is a prerrequisite for this library.

-* Please consider using the while library [jsutils](https://github.com/jsutilslib/jsutilslib).
+* Please consider using the whole library [jsutils](https://github.com/jsutilslib/jsutilslib).

 ### From source